sergiosolorzano/CNN-bayesian-share-price-prediction/README.md

 This is only an initial choice in the search space.

 ## RESULTS
 The model predicts at low accuracy.
 Literature indicates a LetNet design is not optimal to fit the data.
+Provided this results and the cost to run bayesian optimization it is not worth running further scenarios but explore alternatives.

 Bayesian optimization results helped to manually explore higher accuracy hyper-parameter and model parameters.